Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

-I am always amused when I make a recipe with paprika, because the paprika I use is a gift from my 6th grade teacher.
-I'm not sure why she gave my family Hungarian paprika as a gift, and I am sure that my mother never expected for it to be used.
-But lo and behold, in the end, like a decade later, I've gotten some use out of it.
-This was the last recipe I have had with this paprika; for at last, I've used up the paprika bag.
+I am always amused when I make a recipe with paprika, because the paprika I use is a gift from my 6th-grade teacher.
+I'm not sure why she gave my family Hungarian paprika as a gift, and I am sure that my mother never expected it to be used.
+But lo and behold, a decade later, I've gotten some use out of it.
+This was the last recipe I have had with this paprika, for I've used up the paprika bag.
 There are some other bags in the set my teacher had given us, but the writing on it is in Hungarian, a language I don't speak.
 I suppose I could use Google Translate easily enough, but I'll find out what it is in time.
 In any case, I think this was a superb end to this gift that has served me so well.

-It would be hard for it not to be so, when the dish marinates for 12 hours with paprika and garlic, enriching it deeply with the spices, carved into its very center, and then it is cooked lengthily so that it feels like it falls apart.
+It would be hard for it not to be so when the dish marinates for 12 hours with paprika and garlic, enriching it deeply with the spices carved into its very center, and then cooks lengthily so that it feels like it falls apart.
 The sweet flavor of pomegranate merely completes it, adding the sweet taste of the fruit to match the paprika.